kehakinx/kehakinx/README.md

 ---

 ### 🌱 Latest Projects
-- [Personal Closet Inventory] (https://github.com/kehakinx/Software_Dev_JNBK): A cross-platform app for users to catalog clothes, track wear frequency, and plan outfits.
+- [Personal Closet Inventory](https://github.com/kehakinx/Software_Dev_JNBK): A cross-platform app for users to catalog clothes, track wear frequency, and plan outfits.
 Utilized Flutter and Dart for responsive UI across iOS, Android, and modern web browsers and integrated Firebase Realtime Database, Authentication, and Storage for secure cloud backend.

 - [Game Database Application](https://github.com/kehakinx/Game-Nexus-Database): A full-stack web app built with HTML, JavaScript, and MySQL.
 It allows users to browse, filter, and manage video game data sourced from the Backloggd dataset.
 Includes dynamic content display and user profiles.